 What were your key goals for the Caucus?

-Congressman Castro felt that we needed to engage with the next generation of Japanese leaders, and to begin building strong ties between them and younger members of Congress, many of whom came to DC in the same class as Congressman Castro.
+Congressman Castro felt that we needed to engage with the next generation of Japanese leaders and to begin building strong ties between them and younger members of Congress, many of whom came to DC in the same class as Congressman Castro.
 We also felt it was important to engage many members of Congress in relationship-building because the U.S.-Japan relationship needs to go beyond the countries’ capitols.
-We need both American and Japanese leaders to take the relationship back to their home communities, and lay strong foundations for the next fifty years.
+We need both American and Japanese leaders to take the relationship back to their home communities and lay strong foundations for the next fifty years.

 What are some of your favorite aspects of Japanese culture?

 That actually relates to my roots in Texas.
-Texans are known to have a lot of personality, and that personality is frequently put on display.
+Texans are known to have a lot of personalities, and that personality is frequently put on display.
 I love that Texans are proud of their backgrounds—and I’ve seen strong local pride in Japan as well.
 Different regions of Japan greatly value their local cultures and histories.
 Cities have mascots that are used to promote and distinguish their communities, and those mascots often have interesting stories behind them.
 I’ve enjoyed seeing Japanese expressions of local and community pride, and it’s remarkable how much that pride reminds me of my home in Texas.

 What’s a typical day on the job like for a Congressional chief of staff?

 It could be anything.
 We usually start very early in the morning and end late at night.
 [Laughs.]
-The hours are odd because we deal with everything from constituents’ issues to press inquiries to addressing pressing policy issues.
+The hours are odd because we deal with everything from constituents’ issues to press inquiries to address pressing policy issues.
 There can be a lot to juggle at any given time.
 But it’s my job to make sure the boat stays pointed in the right direction, no matter what happens.

-As a chief of staff, you’re the most senior staffer in the office, and you’re the principal policy and political adviser.
-Your job is to work with the member of Congress you serve to choose the direction the office should take, how it will represent your city and state, and how to stay current with the ups and downs of the Congressional calendar, because so much of what Congress deals with is unplanned and impromptu.
+As chief of staff, you’re the most senior staffer in the office, and you’re the principal policy and political adviser.
+Your job is to work with the member of Congress you serve to choose the direction the office should take, how it will represent your city and state, and how to stay current with the ups and downs of the Congressional calendar because so much of what Congress deals with is unplanned and impromptu.